Create your first pipeline

 Copy the sample Markdown from the status badge panel.

-Take the following steps in GitHub:
+Now with the status badge in your clipboard, take the following steps in GitHub:

 azure-pipelines.ymlfile at the root of your repository.
 The YAML file contains the instructions for the pipeline.
 The next time you change any file in this repository, Azure Pipelines will automatically build your code.